The best street food destination you never knew

 Penang is inexpensive by Southeast Asian standards and is popular among culture seekers and foodies on their quarterly food-pilgrimage

-Hokkien Mee | Prawn Noodle
+- Hokkien Mee | Spicy Prawn Broth Noodles

-Asam Laksa | Spicy Fish-based Soup Noodles
+- Asam Laksa | Spicy Fish-based Soup Noodles with Torch Ginger Flower

-Char Koay Teow | Fried Flat Rice Noodles with Prawns and Bean Sprouts
+- Char Koay Teow | Fried Flat Rice Noodles with Prawns and Bean Sprouts

 This is often high up on many itineraries, Char Kuey Teow can be found throughout Malaysia and Singapore, but the Penang version reigns supreme.
 A great Char Kuey Teow beckons you from blocks away; the tempting aroma fills the air and lures diners in from afar.
 If you can take heat, a little chili will really brighten up the flavor.

-Wan Tan Mee | Springy Noodles with Dumplings
+- Wan Tan Mee | Springy Noodles with Dumplings in Dark Soya Sauce

 A delicious serving of noodles in either dry or soup form topped with boiled and/or deep-fried dumplings and a side of greens.
 The soup traditionally comes with chicken or pork broth, while some hawkers would have their own variants, from hand made noodles to beef briskets, wan tan mee is a crowd-pleaser not to be missed.

-Mee Goreng Mamak | Indian Fried Noodles
+- Mee Goreng Mamak | Indian Fried Noodles

-A straight forward and satisfying dish, but only a handful stand tall among the local tastebuds.
+A straightforward and satisfying dish, but only a handful stand tall among the local tastebuds.
 An Indian Muslim variant, the dish is cooked over high heat to bring out luscious flavors fresh seafood, egg and yellow noodles in a concoction of chili and tomato base, finished with a wedge of lime.

-Satay | Grilled Skewered Meat
+- Satay | Grilled Skewered Meat

 Found across Southeast Asian and a staple in many other cultures, its hard to go wrong with skewered meat heartily seasoned with local spices, grilled over charcoal, flambé over its own fat.
 Quality and flavour differ store to store, in Penang satays are served with a side of diced onions, cucumber to add crunch and spice.

-Nasi Lemak | Fragrant Rice with Chili
+- Nasi Lemak | Fragrant Coconut Rice with Chili

-Mua Chee | Glutinous Rice Nuggets
+- Mua Chee | Glutinous Rice Nuggets

-Char Hor Fun | Stir-fried Flat Noodles
+- Char Hor Fun | Stir-fried Flat Noodles in Egg Gravy

-Koay Teow Th’ng | Flat Noodle Soup
+- Koay Teow Th’ng | Fish Ball Noodle Soup

 A beautifully “simple” dish, Koay Teow (flat noodles) served in piping hot broth, fish balls, slices of lean chicken/duck and a dash of fried garlic.
-Carnarvon Street silently became an unofficial KTT hotspot with at least 5 popular KTT stalls within a 300m stretch, each with their own specialties.
+Carnarvon Street silently became an unofficial KTT hotspot with at least 5 popular KTT stalls within a 300m stretch, each with its own specialties.
 Most of the stalls will also do a dry variant that is unique to Penang, it changes the dish completely and it’s just as amazing.

-Nasi Kandar | Curry Rice and Dishes
+- Nasi Kandar | Curry Rice and Dishes

 Another Penang heavyweight, Nasi Kandar is an Indian Muslim comfort food originated in Penang, now found 24 hours a day all year long.
 The experience starts with a mountain of rice, followed a tempting display of curried, gravied, fried meats, vegetables, eggs and more, finished with a generous serving of curries.
 HOW TO ORDER: Kuah Campur (a bit of every curry) / Kuah Banjir (flood the plate)

-Char Kway Kak | Fried Rice Cakes
+- Char Kway Kak | Fried Rice Cakes

 A cousin of Fried Kway Teow, this dish uses chopped rice cakes instead of flat noodles, which makes it a more difficult dish to do well. while a well-balanced seasoning is a must, not many hawkers are able to fry the flavour into the thick rice cakes which can make it rather bland, but you’re in luck – Burma Road Kway Kak has been doing this for at least two generations, it is the only stall I go to for Kway Kaks.

-Chendol | Shaved Ice with Jelly and Syrup
+- Chendol | Shaved Ice with Jelly and Syrup

-Tao Hwa/Tao Fu Fa | Tofu pudding
+- Tao Hwa/Tao Fu Fa | Tofu pudding

 A Chinese pudding made with very soft tofu, have it warm or cold, with a choice of simple syrup (white) or palm sugar syrup (black), an easy crowd-pleaser.

-Bachang | Rice Dumpling
+- Bachang | Rice Dumpling

-Bak Kut Teh | Herbal broth with pork
+- Bak Kut Teh | Herbal broth with pork

 Despite sharing the same name with a pepper soup version in Singapore, in Malaysia Bak Kut Teh comes in a dark herbal broth with deep flavors.
-The broth made of a medicinal herb base, filled with pork ribs, mushrooms, innards and belly.
+The broth is made of a medicinal herb base, filled with pork ribs, mushrooms, innards and belly.
 A popular go-to for breakfast and suppers.
 HOW TO ORDER: Simply point to the ingredients you prefer to the hawker, and add a side of fried dough (Youtiao)

-Kway Chiap | Dark Broth with Meat, Offals and Rice Noodles
+- Kway Chiap | Dark Broth with Meat, Offals and Rice Noodles

 A tea-like broth served with springy rice noodles and ultra-soft duck and pork bits topped with a hard-boiled egg, fried garlic and coriander.
 Braised over long hours, the laborious efforts are evident in every slurp – the proteins are so tender the entire dish can be had with a spoon.
-The strong meat-based flavors might take some getting used to, once you like it, you’ll understand why people travel to Penang for this.
+The strong meat-based flavors might take some getting used to, but once you like it, you’ll understand why people travel to Penang for this.

-Orchian | Oysters Omelette
+- Orchian | Oysters Omelette

 A local favorite – Orchian is a fried oyster omelette with corn starch that gives the egg a slight gooeyness.
 This a little harder to come by these days, a good orchian is when the fresh oysters and fried together with the egg to combine both flavors.
 Outside of Penang, many often add pre-cooked oysters after the egg, which is unfortunate.

-Nyonya / Peranakan Cuisine
+- Nyonya / Peranakan Cuisine

-One of the region’s most unique cuisines, Peranakan cuisine marries both in culture and kitchen, a unique blend of cooking styles and spices from Chinese and Malay.
-Nyonya in Penang is a little different from ones you find in Malacca and Singapore, influenced by Thai ingredients, Nyonya dishes in Penang generally have more tamarind and sour elements.
+One of the region’s most unique cuisines, Peranakan cuisine marries both culture and kitchen, a unique blend of cooking styles and spices from Chinese and Malay.
+Nyonya in Penang is a little different from the ones you find in Malacca and Singapore, influenced by Thai ingredients, Nyonya dishes in Penang generally have more tamarind and sour elements.

-Vegetarian / Vegan
+- Vegetarian / Vegan

 Vegetarian meals are reasonably easy to come by in Penang, with several Chinese eateries and restaurants that specialize in vegetarian dishes, Many Indian restaurants also carry vegetarian options.
 Vegetarian street food is harder to come by but Lily’s Vegetarian in George Town does several street food dishes impressively in vegetarian.

-Street food to Penangites is like a child with too many toys, customers are picky and often critical, slight changes in flavor or cooking style can drive customers away.
-While much of the scene has evolved over the last couple of years due to the combination of old age and the lack of succession, a handful of OG still exists – wok masters and legendary broth guardians, many whom been in business for more than 50 years, with just as many stories to share.
+Street food to Penangites is like a child with too many toys, customers are picky and often critical, and slight changes in flavor or cooking style can drive customers away.
+While much of the scene has evolved over the last couple of years due to the combination of old age and the lack of succession, a handful of OG still exists – wok masters and legendary broth guardians, many of whom have been in business for more than 50 years, with just as many stories to share.